dc217863/CarND-Unscented-Kalman-Filter-Project/README.md

 # Unscented Kalman Filter Project Starter Code

 Self-Driving Car Engineer Nanodegree Program

+[image1]: ./Docs/dataset1.png "dataset_1"

-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project reburic.
+In this project Unscented Kalman Filter is utilized to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+Passing the project required obtaining RMSE values that are lower that the tolerance outlined in the project reburic.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)